nqnm/Colorful/README.md

 `Windows + M`: Change the current window to "full" mode.
 Press the same keys to return to "terminal" (normal) mode.

-`Windows + F`: Change the current window to full screen mode (it occupies everything including the polybar).
+`Windows + F`: Change the current window to full-screen mode (it occupies everything including the polybar).

 `Windows + S`: Change the current window to "floating" mode.